 Collaboration strong at Traditional Owners Forum

-Representatives from 19 Aboriginal corporations representing the majority of the Wet Tropics region’s Rainforest Aboriginal groups attended the Rainforest Aboriginal Peoples Regional Workshop at Palm Cove in late October.
+divider Representatives from 19 Aboriginal corporations representing the majority of the Wet Tropics region’s Rainforest Aboriginal groups attended the Rainforest Aboriginal Peoples Regional Workshop at Palm Cove in late October.

 Read more